The Undervalued and Hidden Potential of Custom Wristbands

 Meanwhile, another student in a school in another part of the country notices a green custom wristband with gold lettering.
 It’s in reference to a popular video game that has been just released.
 The student asks about the game, “What’s that?”
 His classmate tells him about going to a midnight release event for the game.
 The shop gave away the custom wristbands with the pre-sale copies of the newly released game.
 As they discuss the game, the student’s interest piques.

 These anecdotes are not unique.
-Customized silicone wristbands spark conversations everywhere.
+Customized rubber bracelets spark conversations everywhere.
 They can be seen not only on the wrists of teenagers but also school-age children, college students, teachers, waiters, retailers, churchgoers, and so on.
 The possibilities are limitless.
 Because of their boundless reach, customized wristbands prove to be a perfect tool for spreading a message, promoting a product, developing school spirit and raising funds at the same time.

 But why promotional wristbands?
 Schools already sell various items for fundraising purposes: t-shirts; event tickets; candy and cookie dough.
 Businesses already invest in various forms of marketing, having their company or products branded through various methods of media and product placement.
 Even non-profit organizations already have their niche.
 The answer: cost effective marketing and penetration.